davidborucki/davidborucki/README.md

-Currently working on a startup social media app
+Currently learning Assembly, Web Development, and collaboratively making an Event Manager app on the Frontend

-S/O Data Structures & Algorithms
+S/O to the Scrum process